PraxTube/forceful-timer/README.md

 ### Examples

 Let's say I want to play minecraft for 45 minutes and I am in a call with a friend.
 I could run

 ```
 ftimer 45 -a minecraft -a discord
 ```

 which would bind both minecraft and discord to the cancellation process.
 If I cancel the shutdown process, both of them will be **closed**.

-Note that for this to work, both `minecraft` and `discord` need to be called this way.
+Note that for this to work, you will need to know the name of both `minecraft` and `discord`.
 In order to get a list of running applications, run

 ```
 ftimer -l